orbitalquark/textadept/README.md

 ## Overview

-Textadept is a fast, minimalist, and ridiculously extensible cross-platform text editor for programmers.
+Textadept is a fast, minimalist, and remarkably extensible cross-platform text editor for programmers.
 Written in a combination of C and [Lua][] and relentlessly optimized for speed and minimalism over the years, Textadept is an ideal editor for programmers who want endless extensibility without sacrificing